NoSQLKnowHow/demoapp/docs/instructor-guide.md

 1. **Restart the kernel** (Kernel menu → Restart).
 2. **Re-run Section 0** (cells 1 through ~9).
 This re-establishes the database connection and the readiness probe.
 About 15 seconds.
 3. **Re-run Section 1** (cells 10 through ~28).
 All read-only queries; safe to re-run.
 About 20 seconds.
-4. **Section 2: skip the data-mutation cells.** The cell that inserts a new maintenance log (cell 36 in current numbering, "Step 1: Insert a new maintenance log for Harbor Bridge") writes to the database.
-Re-running it adds a duplicate row.
-If you'd already run it before the wedge, skip it now.
-The cells that show what the embedding looks like are safe to re-run.
+4. **Section 2: the maintenance-log insert cell** (cell 36, "Step 1: Insert a new maintenance log for Harbor Bridge") has a built-in cleanup block that deletes any prior run of this same log before inserting.
+Safe to re-run; it produces the same final state.
 5. **Section 3: the vector index cell** (cell 40) has a drop-if-exists block at the top, so it's idempotent.
 Safe to re-run, but takes ~30 seconds on a shared environment.
 6. **Continue from where you were.** Section 4 (vector search) and onward are all reads.